 “There could be a whole new niche of customers but your own assumption might be keeping you from seeing them.

-That also includes immersing ourselves in the consumer environment, said Andy in an episode of “Reel Talk.”
+That also includes immersing ourselves in the consumer environment, said Voxpopme Founder Andy Barraclough in an episode of “Reel Talk.”

 “And then it’s how do we socialize that internally,” he added.

 Customer empathy can be a hiring issue as well.
-Make sure the makeup of the team represents the customer base and has shared experiences to make customer empathy easier.
+Make sure the team’s makeup represents the customer base and has shared experiences to make customer empathy easier.

-“Have a team as best as you can that represents the worldviews of the customers that you are serving,” said Jenn.
+“Have a team as best as you can that represents the worldviews of the customer that you are serving,” said Jenn.

 Read next: Building teams that work to understand your customers better

 “You certainly do have a very diverse set of buyers and customers,” said Jenn.
-“Have a team internally that reflects that and vendors that reflect that, it’s going to build that empathy with all of the types of customers that you might have.”
+“Have a team internally that reflects that and vendors that reflect that.
+It’s it’s going to build that empathy with all of the types of customers that you might have.”

 Read next: Getting leadership support — and keeping it — for market research

-To truly understand and work for our customers, we do need to have customer empathy.
+To truly understand and work for our customers need have customer empathy.
 And that involves a mix of emotional and cognitive empathy.
 Be human.
 It will make it easier to help other humans.